 The question is: Are potatoes safe to eat when they’re green and have sprouts?

-While chlorophyll itself is harmless, it can indicate the presence of solanine, a toxin which protects the potato against insects, bacteria, and other threats.
+While chlorophyll itself is harmless, it can indicate the presence of solanine, a toxin that protects the potato against insects, bacteria, and other threats.

 While all potatoes contain small amounts of solanine, green potatoes produce more.